 Return pan used to cook steaks to medium-high heat.
 Add 1 tsp. olive oil, mushrooms, and ¼ tsp. salt to hot pan.
 Stir occasionally until mushrooms begin to caramelize, 5-8 minutes.

-Add white portions of green onions and Marsala wine to pan and cook until liquid is reduced by half, 1-2 minutes.
+Add white portions of green onions and Marsala wine.
+Cook until liquid is reduced by half, 1-2 minutes.

-Add beef demi-glace, remaining evaporated milk, any accumulated juices from resting steaks, and ½ cup water to pan and simmer until sauce has thickened to consistency of a light gravy, 2-4 minutes.
+Add beef demi-glace, remaining evaporated milk, any accumulated juices from resting steaks, and ½ cup water.
+Bring to a simmer and cook until sauce has thickened to consistency of a light gravy, 2-4 minutes.

 Remove from burner.
 Use a slotted spoon to separate mushrooms from sauce.